terencehonles/mailman/README.txt

     Version 1.0 and beyond have been primarily maintained by Barry Warsaw with contributions from many; see the ACKNOWLEDGMENTS file for details.
 Jeremy Hylton helped considerably with the Pipermail code in Mailman 2.0.
+    Mailman 2.1 is now being primarily maintained by Mark Sapiro and Tokio Kikuchi.
+Barry Warsaw is the lead developer on Mailman 3.

     The Mailman home page is: